 The Internet of Things (IoT) is about connecting devices to the net.
-It involves many ordinary devices that are found around the home, such as coffee makers, washing machines, dryers, dishwashers, locks, and security cameras.
-Imagine your clock connected to the Internet, as well as your windows, blinds, hot water heaters, lighting, air conditioning and heating.
+It involves many ordinary devices found around the home, such as coffee makers, washing machines, dryers, dishwashers, locks, and security cameras.
+Imagine your clock connected to the Internet, as well as your windows, blinds, water heaters, lighting, air conditioning, and heating.
 In fact, it extends to virtually any device, and it is part of automating your home, which is also called a smart home.

 Many people of a certain generation recall the television show The Jetsons.
-But, this fictional show, with things running with the push of a button, is quickly becoming a reality.
+But, this fictional show, with things running with the push of a button, quickly becomes a reality.
 However, while a smart home is designed to make your life easier, you need to prepare for the security pitfalls.